-Why Dell Is Making Neurodiverse Hiring A Priority
+Why Dell Is Making Neurodiverse Hiring A Priority (Blog Post)

 When most people think of diversity and inclusion initiatives, they think about race, gender, ethnicity, and perhaps age.
 But a growing number of employers are embracing neurodiversity—the variation in how individuals’ brains work and process information—and realizing that workers with autism, for instance, have been overlooked assets.